 Maintenance technicians, engineers, dispatchers who plan trips and flight schedules, pilots, flight attendants…line technicians who fuel, clean and marshal aircraft.
 And of course aircraft brokers, financial advisers, lawyers, and insurers who help make sure the aircraft is operated safely.

-Business Aviation adds over $200 million to the U.S. economy
+Business Aviation adds over $200 billion to the U.S. economy

 With all these high-skilled jobs, all across the country, business aviation is one of America’s most dynamic industries.